-Brolin has been making headlines recently for his upcoming performance as Cable in Deadpool 2, which he’s currently filming.
-He’ll also be reprising his role as Thanos in the upcoming Avengers: Infinity War, as well as its follow-up, in production now.
+Brolin has been making headlines recently for his upcoming performance as Cable in Deadpool 2.
+He’ll also be reprising his role as Thanos in the upcoming Avengers: Infinity War, as well as its follow-up.

 He’s working steadily

 That’s not even everything that’s on Brolin’s plate.
-He spoke with Esquire about the other projects he has in the works, including Only the Brave, which is due out this fall.
+He spoke with Esquire about the other projects he has in the works.

 He’s also reprising his role as Matt Graver in Soldado, the sequel to Sicario, and it looks as though he’ll be starring opposite Jessica Chastain in biopic George and Tammy.

 As the son of actor James Brolin, Josh has been in and around the biz for his entire life.
 His career began with The Goonies, and though it waned for some time during his rough younger years, he has crawled his way to the top through epic performances.

 He keeps up with the ‘gram, too.
 Brolin told Esquire, “I love it.
 I have no shame.
 I’m not trying to pimp my career with it.
 I just don’t give a shit.
 It’s stuff that matters to me.”

 It was Brolin’s response to Cameron’s request that solidified what those who have worked with him already knew: This guy is a straight-shooter.

 “My first impression of Josh,” Only the Brave director Joseph Kosinski told Esquire, “was how honest he was.
 He’s genuinely a good dude.”